 - Sometimes a bonfire may be the most practical way to dispose of some materials such as diseased plant material but you must not cause a statutory nuisance, please consider your neighbours.

-- If you affected by smoke and/or ash from a bonfire we can investigate the matter.
+- If you have been affected by smoke and/or ash from a bonfire we can investigate the matter.
 A one-off bonfire would not normally cause a statutory nuisance, but regular bonfires giving rise to smoke can cause a statutory nuisance and we can take enforcement action.

 - It is an offence to dispose of domestic waste in such a way that is likely to cause pollution or harm to human health.
 This would include the burning of plastics, rubber or painted and treated materials, which can generate poisonous fumes.